One of the most important tactics in table tennis is the return of service. Discover how to improve your return and win more matches.

-Tactics are very important in table tennis because they're used, in conjunction with your technical ability, to force your opponent to make an error or play a weak shot, which enables you to win the point.
+Tactics are very important in table tennis because they're used (in conjunction with your technical ability) to force your opponent to make an error or play a weak shot, which means that you'll be more likely to win the point.

 And one of the most important tactics in table tennis is the return of service.